chanzuckerberg/open-science/index.md

 ## [Resources](/open-science/resources/overview/)

-- What are some general resources on open science?
+- What is open science?
+- How do I choose open science approaches?
 - What organizations provide training in open science?
 - How can I connect my open science activities with efforts in diversity, equity, and inclusion?